voidyII/FionaBot/README.md

 All available commands and subcommands can be found in commands.txt or below (TBA)

 Check the progress: https://trello.com/b/phbHjyaX/fiona-developement-progress (up to date)

+i really need to work on this again, the code is terrible lol